 Offer Their Favorite Treat

 Food usually does the trick.
-Offer your bird their favorite treat, like fruit, a vegetable, or breed-specific treats like krunch-a-rounds peanut treats.
+Offer your bird their favorite treat, like fruit, a vegetable, or breed-specific treats like Kaytee Superfood Treat Sticks.
 Birds love tasty treats, and if you’re the one who gives them the treat, they will see you as a friend.
 It never hurts to bribe your new feathered friend a bit to help them understand that you’re friendly!
 Please note, it’s important to keep a healthy diet for your bird.
 Don’t feed too many treats to any pet.

 Offer Them Comfort